DaneRainbird/CodeIgniter4OktaSSODemo/README.md

 ## Prerequisites

-Firstly, make a copy of the `.env.example` file and name is `.env`.
+Firstly, make a copy of the `.env.example` file and name it `.env`.
 Ensure this file is in the root of the directory.

 Secondly, an Okta Application needs to be generated:
  - Register for an Okta account on the [Okta Developer Portal](https://developer.okta.com/signup/) (or sign in)
- - Navigate to `Applications > Applications`in the menu after signing in
+ - Navigate to `Applications > Applications` in the menu after signing in
  - Select `Create App Integreation`
  - Choose `OIDC - OpenID Connect` and `Web Application`
  - Select `Next` and follow the prompts to name your Okta app